-Individuals who would like to make a positive difference in the lives of Medicare beneficiaries (older adults and persons with disabilities) and their caregivers.
+Individuals who would like to make a positive difference in the lives of Medicare beneficiaries (older adults and persons with disabilities), their caregivers, and the general public.
 By volunteering with CHOICES, you can become an integral member of the growing effort to educate the community about Medicare and other programs that can help beneficiaries with their out of pocket medical costs.
-Certified CHOICES Counselors help beneficiaries understand their healthcare options so they can make informed decisions about their healthcare coverage.
-Certified CHOICES Counselors are individuals who have good listening skills, as well as, computer and internet skills.
-If you are interested in becoming a Certified CHOICES Counselor, your first step is to attend the CHOICES New Counselor Training.
+CHOICES volunteers help beneficiaries understand their options so they can make informed decisions about their healthcare coverage.
+CHOICES volunteers are individuals who have good listening skills, as well as, computer and internet skills.
+If you are interested in becoming a volunteer, your first step is to attend the CHOICES New Team Member Training.

 What do you need to do?

-Every two years take an online certification exam and sign the MOU
+- Every three years take the online CHOICES re-certification exam and sign the MOU

 What you will learn?

-CHOICES New Counselor and Update Trainings include topics and issues related to Medicare such as:
+CHOICES New Team Member and Update Trainings include topics such as:

-How much does the CHOICES New Counselor Training Cost?
+How much does the CHOICES New Volunteer Training Cost?